 Impact of COVID-19.
 Our business has been adversely affected by the COVID-19 pandemic, and we expect that it will continue to be adversely affected by related societal and economic changes.
 Although interest rates have increased from their pandemic lows, a majority of our members' HSA cash is deposited with our Depository Partners pursuant to contracts that have fixed interest rate terms, typically ranging from three to five years, which reduces the short-term impact of an increase or decline in prevailing interest rates on our custodial revenue.
 As a result, the yield we currently receive from our Depository Partners and insurance company partners remains significantly below the levels seen before the pandemic.
 Our financial results related to certain of our products have also been adversely affected, such as commuter benefits, due to many of our members working from home during the outbreak, and the "work from home" trend, or hybrid work environments, may continue indefinitely.
-In particular, the increased spread of COVID-19 in early 2022 and the associated decisions by employers to delay return-to-office plans for their employees further delayed the recovery of use of these commuter benefits.
+In particular, decisions by employers to delay return-to-office plans for their employees has continued to delay the recovery of use of these commuter benefits.
 During the initial stages of the COVID-19 pandemic, and during subsequent increases in COVID-19 cases, we saw a negative impact on our members' spend on healthcare, which negatively impacted both our interchange revenue and service revenue.
-Our compliance with proposed COVID-19 vaccine mandates has resulted in, and could continue to result in, increased team member attrition, absenteeism, and associated costs.
 We may be unable to meet our service level commitments to our Clients as a result of disruptions to our work force and disruptions to third-party contracts that we rely on to provide our services.
 The extent to which the COVID-19 pandemic and any longer lasting impacts on the usage of our services will continue to negatively impact our business remains highly uncertain and as a result may have a material adverse impact on our business and financial results.